Darlington County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- BAC over 0.08: If your blood alcohol content (BAC) was 0.08 or higher, you face an automatic license suspension.
-The length of the suspension depends on various factors, including prior DUI convictions.
+- BAC over 0.08: If your blood alcohol concentration (BAC) was 0.08% or higher, your license will be suspended.
+The suspension period varies depending on prior offenses and BAC level.

 If You Refused Testing

-- Implied Consent Law in South Carolina: By driving on South Carolina roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusal to comply with this implied consent can result in a longer license suspension, even if you are later acquitted of the DUI charge in criminal court.
+- Implied Consent Law: South Carolina, like all states, has an implied consent law.
+This means that by driving on South Carolina roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing carries significant penalties.

 The ALR/Administrative Hearing